0xmarvul/0xmarvul_discovery/README.md

 The author (@0xmarvul) is not responsible for any misuse or damage caused by this tool.

-## 🤝 Contributing

-Contributions are welcome!
-Here's how you can help:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-### Ideas for Contribution
-- Add more sensitive paths to existing categories
-- Suggest new scanning categories
-- Improve performance or error handling
-- Add new features (e.g., custom wordlists, rate limiting)
-- Improve documentation

-## 📝 Roadmap

-- [ ] Custom wordlist support
-- [ ] Rate limiting options
-- [ ] Multi-threaded scanning
-- [ ] JSON/CSV export options
-- [ ] Integration with other recon tools
-- [ ] Web dashboard for results

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.